Supermassive black hole growth from stellar binary encounters: The model: black hole growth through the Hills mechanism

 \subsection{A channel for black hole growth}

-Every interaction between a binary star and a supermassive black hole that leads to binary break-up places a star on a bound orbit that will eventually lead to tidal disruption as a result of orbital diffusion \citep[e.g.,][]{bromley2012}.
-While tidal disruption outside the horizon may not result in accretion of all the freed stellar gas, at least initially \citep{evans1989}, we assume that for stars already on bound orbits, all the disrupted gas ultimately is accreted by the SMBH.
+Every interaction between a binary star and a supermassive black hole that leads to binary break-up places a star on a bound orbit that will eventually be captured by the SMBH as a result of orbital diffusion \citep[e.g.,][]{bromley2012}.
+Although tidal disruption outside the horizon may not result in accretion of all the freed stellar gas, at least initially \citep{evans1989}, we assume that for stars already on bound orbits, all the disrupted gas ultimately is accreted by the SMBH.
 In this scenario, the binary break-up rate in Equation~(\ref{eq:k}) directly provides the black hole growth rate,

 from accretion of captured Hills' stars.
-To solve this equation, we make the following definitions and assumptions: \begin{itemize} \item The black hole mass $\mbh$ is a function of time $t$, with a initial mass $\mbh(0)$ at $t=0$, the present epoch. \item The central stellar density $\rho_0$ is also a function of time through its dependence on $\mbh(t)$, wherein $\rho_0 \sim \mbh/(\mbreak^2+\mbh^2)$ (cf.~Eq.~(\ref{eq:massdens})), scaled so that $\rho_0(0)$ is the present-day value. \item The gravitational focusing factor $\fgrav$ depends on $\mbh(t)$, with $\fgrav \sim \mbh$, since $\fgrav \gg 1$ for SMBHs in the cores of galaxies (see Eq.~(\ref{eq:fgrav})). \item All other parameters ($\rclose$, $\vdisp$, $\fbin$) are set to representative constant values, since taken together, they have weak dependence on the SMBH mass. \end{itemize}
+To solve this equation, we make the following definitions and assumptions: \begin{itemize} \item The black hole mass $\mbh$ is a function of time $t$, with an initial mass $\mbh(0)$ at $t=0$, the present epoch. \item The central stellar density $\rho_0$ is also a function of time through its dependence on $\mbh(t)$ in Equation~(\ref{eq:massdens}), scaled so that $\rho_0(0)$ is the present-day value. \item The gravitational focusing factor $\fgrav$ depends on $\mbh(t)$, with $\fgrav \sim \mbh$, since $\fgrav \gg 1$ for SMBHs in the cores of galaxies (see Eq.~(\ref{eq:fgrav})). \item All other parameters ($\rclose$, $\vdisp$, $\fbin$) are set to representative constant values, since taken together, they have weak dependence on the SMBH mass. \end{itemize}

-With this prescription in the growth equation (Eq.~(\ref{eq:dmdt})), we obtain an ordinary differential equation of the form
+With this prescription in the growth equation (Eq.~(\ref{eq:dmdteqk})), we obtain an ordinary differential equation of the form

-where $A$ is a constant (cf.~Eq.~(\ref{eq:kfid})).
+where $A = k\mavg$ is a constant (cf.~Eq.~(\ref{eq:kfid})).
 Its solution, from separation of variables, is